pramilapandey/bike-share-data-analysis/README.md

 Further to find out day of week having highest ridership, I created another tableau visualization  which shows that the trend of ridership for member riders is consistent throughout the week with a bit drop on Sunday but for casual riders, week day bike trips are significantly lower compared to member rides and peaking on weekend i.e. Saturday and Sunday.

-These usage patterns might indicate that rider members tend to use bikes on a daily basis as part of their work with their rides being consistent through the week days and a bit drop than other days in weekends whereas casual riders may be more interested in using bikes for recreational purposes with peak ride on weekend days.
+These usage patterns might indicate that rider members tend to use bikes on a daily basis as part of their work with their rides being consistent through the week days and a bit lower than other days on weekends whereas casual riders may be more interested in using bikes for recreational purposes with peak ride on weekend days.

-In addition, casual riders tend to spend more time on average bike ride than the  member riders, also suggesting that members use bikes primarily for point-to-point transportation constantly throughout the week for same purpose and less for leisure or exploration.
+In addition, casual riders tend to spend more time on average bike riding than the  member riders, also suggesting that members use bikes primarily for point-to-point transportation constantly throughout the week for the same purpose and less for leisure or exploration.

 The average trip taken by a casual rider is about 28 minutes, whereas the average trip taken by a  member rider is about 13 minutes.